Yandy Díaz Player Props: Rays vs. Dodgers

-Yandy Diaz -- with a slugging percentage of .744 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays against the Los Angeles Dodgers, with Clayton Kershaw on the hill, on May 27 at 4:10 PM ET.
+Yandy Diaz -- with a slugging percentage of .737 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays versus the Los Angeles Dodgers, with Gavin Stone on the mound, on May 28 at 11:35 AM ET.

-In his most recent appearance, he racked up three extra-base hits (3-for-4 with two doubles, a home run and two RBI) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-4) against the Dodgers.

 Yandy Díaz Game Info & Props vs. the Dodgers